How to Visualize ROS Mesh Markers

 , .stl

 ) to be supported in the future, please let us know!
-You can open a GitHub issue or message us directly in our Slack community.
+You can message us directly in our Discord community.

-This was a long-anticipated feature, so we’re excited to see what your Foxglove Studio dashboards look like now!
-Share images of your models in our Slack community’s #lounge channel or on Twitter (don't forget to tag us @foxglovedev).
+This was a long-anticipated feature, so we’re excited to see what your Foxglove dashboards look like now!
+Share images of your models in our Discord community or on Twitter (don't forget to tag us @foxglove).
 We’re so excited to see the workflows that this feature unlocks for your team.